steverandy/backbone.managedview/README.md

 ### insert

+It determines how a view will be inserted to the DOM.
 For top level view, insert should be defined as a function.

 ```coffee
 insert: =>